abdelrahman1903/AI_ASSISTANT/README.md

 ## Usage

-- Use the REST API routes exposed by the Node backend for authentication, reminders, and other features.
+- Use the REST API routes exposed by the Node backend for authentication, history storage, and other features.
 See `Backend/Node/src/routes` for route files and `controllers` for logic.
 - The Python services may provide helper CLI scripts or importable modules used by the backend — check `Backend/Python` for details.
 - The Flutter and Next frontends consume the backend API endpoints.
 Update the API base URL in each frontend's configuration when running locally or deploying.

 ## Development Notes

 - Database: the project uses MongoDB via `mongoose` (see `Backend/Node/src/config/db.js`).
 Ensure `MONGODB_URI` points to a running DB.
-- Email: email utilities use `nodemailer`.
-Provide SMTP credentials in environment variables to enable email features.
+- Email: email utilities use `oOth2 by gmail`.
+Setup enviroment in google cloud for email features.
 - Authentication: JWT tokens are used for protected routes.
 Make sure `JWT_SECRET` is set.

 ## Testing & Linting